 When to Contact a Medical Professional

-Most of the conditions that cause subcutaneous emphysema are very severe, and you are likely already being treated by a doctor.
-Sometimes a hospital stay is needed, especially if due to an infection.
+Most of the conditions that cause subcutaneous emphysema are very severe, and you are likely already being treated by a provider.
+Sometimes a hospital stay is needed.
+This is more likely if the problem is due to an infection.

 If you feel subcutaneous air in relation to any of the situations described above, particularly after trauma, call 911 or your local emergency services number immediately.